k10c/Farming-Sim/README.md

 UI Requirement:

-There must be an in game UI that displays information about the objects.
+There must be an in game UI that displays information about the objects. x - inventory system

-From the UI display it should be clear that the objects have different properties and uses.
+From the UI display it should be clear that the objects have different properties and uses. x - sprites and item names (in progress)

 UI that displays the players progress towards some goal. x - repair progress

 Single Player Interaction

-There must the start of a singleplayer game loop.
+There must the start of a singleplayer game loop. x - can move and watch plants grow, next step is interaction and use of materials

-There should be some goal that the player is working toward.
+There should be some goal that the player is working toward. x - progress bar represents ship repair

 The game does not have to have a win or lose state yet. x